Microsoft Xbox Gamescom 2018: Livestream, start time, what to expect

-Microsoft isn't hosting a physical press conference at this year's Gamescom in Cologne, Germany, but it's offering a livestream announcement in the form of a special episode of Inside Xbox.
+Microsoft didn't host a physical press conference at this year's Gamescom in Cologne, Germany, but it offered a livestream announcement in the form of a special episode of Inside Xbox.

-The good news is that we'll be embedding the stream here when it starts so you can watch it from the comfort of your favorite tech site.
-You lucky people.

 We're not expecting to see any major new hardware from the company, so don't get excited about an Xbox Two.
 Instead, Microsoft said it will show off the "latest on Forza Horizon 4, Sea of Thieves and State of Decay 2," as well as "exclusive interviews and never-before-seen content for many other games."
 We'll update this story with the news as it happens.